anna-kozh/blog/_posts/2025-10-20-Admin-console.md

 {% include blockquote.html
    text="PM wanted to rebuild the **entire feature** in the new console." %}

-<p>My goal was to avoid a large, slow rebuild that would consume significant engineering time without guaranteed value. </p>
+<p>My goal was to avoid a large, slow rebuild that would cost a significant engineering effort without guaranteed value. </p>
 <p>I needed to find a version of the feature that solved the most common use case quickly.</p>
 <ul><li>
 Upon analysis, I found that conditional logic was almost always used for one specific scenario of “Contact Us” rerouting (e.g. teacher email). </li>